hire-vladimir/SA-cim_vladiator/README.md

 * Validates data confirms to expected CIM values
 * Rapid prototyping and validation

+Validation of non CIM-data models works too.
+However, you will likely see *no validation regex was found* for fields that exist outside of the typical CIM field names.

 This project is hosted on GitHub, https://github.com/hire-vladimir/SA-cim_vladiator

 # Install